 The iPad Pro comes in a variety of storage sizes, from 64GB for the base model to 1TB.
 The price for the new iPad devices has jumped, and we think Apple should get rid of the 64GB option and make the 128GB the base size.

 iOS is fantastic on the iPad Pro — when used in tablet mode.
 It’s largely a blown up version of iOS on the iPhone, but many apps are tablet-optimized so they show content in a more useful manner.
 There’s also the option to multi-task through split-screen view, and you can drag-and-drop content and files between apps.
 It’s easy to use.

 The front-facing camera is great for video chat and selfies look good.

 When we want to get work done and dock the iPad Pro into the Smart Keyboard, though, iOS can feel like it hampers workflow.
 As mentioned, mouse support or a trackpad would go a long way to ensuring we act more precise while working, instead of constantly raising our hand to do something on the screen.

 Your mileage may vary, but there’s no getting around it: Our workflow is noticeably slower on the iPad Pro.
 Laptops just provide a greater degree of freedom and versatility that iOS can’t quite match at the moment.
-We’ll be traveling with the iPad Pro for the next two weeks to continue to see how it holds up as a laptop replacement, and we’ll share more thoughts when we’re ready.
+Even the Smart Keyboard and magnetic Apple Pencil can feel clunky when traveling, as they can sometimes slip off when you pull the iPad Pro from your backpack.

 Apple didn’t say much about the camera in the iPad.
 Your phone camera is likely better, so you shouldn’t use the tablet to take photos.
 Still, it’s used for augmented reality applications, so it’s worth mentioning.
 It’s a 12-megapixel camera on the rear with a f/1.8 aperture, and it supports the new Smart HDR feature Apple introduced on the iPhone XS.